s-shailja/BraTS2018-tumor-segmentation/README.md

 |Testing|0.782|0.908|0.823|2.96|4.39|6.91|

 For more details about our methodology, please refer to our [paper](https://www.frontiersin.org/articles/10.3389/fnins.2019.01449/full)
-For the training set, we use 5-folds cross validation.
 ET:Enhancing tumor, WT: whole tumor, TC: tumor core.The final trained model for multiclass classification is included along with the results on test dataset.

 ## Citation